isamu-isozaki/teamai_test/ea/index.html.md

 <br>
 <br>
 * For meetings or lunch/dinner appointments, always make sure to add the address in the invite of the location where it’s scheduled.
-* Make sure to plan travel time (in a separate calendar item, just for the exec) before and after the meeting in case another meeting or call should follow.
+* Make sure to plan travel time (in a separate calendar item, just for the exec/index.html.md) before and after the meeting in case another meeting or call should follow.
 * Sales meetings are important.
 If the CEO can help the process, feel free to include him in the meeting by working with the EA on this.

 ## E Group In-person Meetings and Board Meetings

 There should be one invite for all attendees that includes the following:

-* Exact meeting time blocked (ie: Start at 9am PST, End at 5pm PST)
+* Exact meeting time blocked (ie: Start at 9am PST, End at 5pm PST/index.html.md)
 * Zoom Link for remote participants
-* Agenda (the agenda should also include the zoom link at the top)
+* Agenda (the agenda should also include the zoom link at the top/index.html.md)

 Make sure to: